 Housing and Meals

 BCA Cheltenham students live in University-owned housing alongside British students.
-The housing includes rooms in Regency Hall, near the Francis Close Hall campus, and rooms at other campus locations such as Pittville.
-Regency Hall offers single, en suite rooms with shared kitchens.
-Each Regency flat includes eight or nine rooms.
-For all locations, you will receive a meal card that be used at any of the university cafeterias.
-In addition to the card, you will receive a cash food stipend every two weeks that you can use to purchase groceries.
+Rooms are typically single, en suite rooms with shared kitchens.
+You will receive a cash food stipend every two weeks that you can use to purchase groceries.

 BCA students have access to all of the university’s computer facilities.
 Broadband Internet connection is also available in the halls for your personal computers or laptops.
 Please note that there is a connection fee for Internet connections in the Park Villa rooms not included in the BCA program fee.